Saya San: Rebellion

-In a few weeks it became clear that the violence that began in Tharrawaddy had escalated.
+In a few weeks, it had become clear that the violence in Tharrawaddy had escalated.
 The colonial government officials in New Delhi were soon asked by their Rangoon counterparts to dispatch armed forces to quell the rebellion.
 However, the military support did not produce immediate results.
-The outbreaks continued to spread in neighboring districts.
-The rebellion spread to the districts of Pyapon, Henzada, Insein, Pegu, Toungoo, Prome, Thayetmyo, Naungcho Township, and the Northern Shan States.
+The outbreaks continued to spread in neighboring districts, namely, Pyapon, Henzada, Insein, Pegu, Toungoo, Prome, Thayetmyo, Naungcho Township, and the Northern Shan States.
 Other rebellion leaders such as U Aung Hla, Bo Aung Shwe, and Bo Aung Pe led uprisings in neighboring districts to secure weapons, raid police stations, and attack government representatives.

 Within weeks of the first outbreak, Rangoon authorities responded by seeking special emergency power from India.
-By June 1931, a Special Rebellion Commissioner, Mr. Booth Gravely, was appointed to manage affairs in Burma.
-In July 1931, the authorities considered the situation so serious that they (unsuccessfully) asked permission from the government of India to introduce martial law.
+By June 1931, Special Rebellion Commissioner Mr. Booth Gravely was appointed to manage affairs in Burma.
+In July 1931, the authorities considered the situation so serious that they asked for permission from the government of India to introduce martial law, though their attempt later proved to be unsuccessful.

 By August 1931, Saya San was captured.
-By then, the rebellion had gone on for nearly two years.

-The revolt was defeated, and the casualties were not much certain.
-By the end of 1932, more than 1,000 rebels were killed and a further 9,000 rebels were surrendered or captured.
+The revolt was defeated with an uncertain amount of casualties.
+By the end of 1932, more than 1,000 rebels were killed and a further 9,000 rebels surrendered or were captured.
 Saya San and 125 other rebels were hanged and almost 1,400 were sentenced to terms of imprisonment or penal transportation.